IbcAlpha/IBC/userguide.md

 |                    |                                                               |

-There are two ways that IBController can locate your edited `IBController.ini` file.
+There are two ways that TwsAutomater can locate your edited `TwsAutomater.ini` file.

-- the simplest way is to tell it where to find the file in the command that starts IBController.
+- the simplest way is to tell it where to find the file in the command that starts TwsAutomater.
 In this way, you can give the configuration file any name you like.
 This is the recommended approach, and the supplied scripts follow this approach.
-If you want change the filename from IBController.ini, or if you store it somewhere other than the default location, you'll have to edit the start script to declare it's new name and location.
+If you want change the filename from TwsAutomater.ini, or if you store it somewhere other than the default location, you'll have to edit the start script to declare it's new name and location.

-- if you do not specify a configuration file name, IBController will expect to find a file named `IBController.<username>.ini` in the current working directory.
+- if you do not specify a configuration file name, TwsAutomater will expect to find a file named `TwsAutomater.<username>.ini` in the current working directory.
 In this case, `<username>` is your username on your computer (not your IB account username).
 This method is deprecated, because it is likely to result in the `.ini` file being in an insecure location.

-### Starting IBController
+### Starting TwsAutomater
 ------------------------

-The normal way to start IBController is by use of a shell script.
+The normal way to start TwsAutomater is by use of a shell script.
 These can be identified by the `.bat` (Windows) or `.sh` (Unix) extensions.
 Scripts to start TWS and Gateway are included in the distribution ZIP, and due to their
 complexity you are strongly advised to use them, rather than try to create your